NREL/echemAMR/regression_tests/CEAcharging_2d/README.md

-This case simulates the time dependent potential and species distribution in a simplified battery with three domains of different conductivities.
+This case simulates the time dependent potential and species distribution in a simplified battery with three domains of different conductivities in two dimensions.
 The interfaces in this case are slanted and tests the robustness of the immersed interface method.
 Butler Volmer conditions are applied at each interface for both species